mia-platform/documentation/docs/runtime_suite/crud-service.md

 | TRASH              |         | OK     |   -    |   OK     |
 | DELETED            |         |        |   OK   |   -      |

-To transit the STATE of an item of a CRUD you need to POST it
+To transit the STATE of an document of a CRUD you need to POST it

 ```json
  POST /[COLLECTION_NAME]/{_id}/state